codeatif/MachineLearningSample-ObjC/README.md

 Usage:

 Run the app and select an image from gallery or camera.
 App uses Inceptionv3.mlmodel (https://docs-assets.developer.apple.com/coreml/models/Inceptionv3.mlmodel) to process image.
-Vision framework allows quick face recognition.
+Download the Inceptionv3.mlmodel file from the url and put it inside the project folder.
+Detect the whole face using
+<b>VNDetectFaceRectanglesRequest</b>.

+To detect specific facial landmarks like face contour, eyes, eyebrow, nose, lips with outer lips and others, use:
+<b>VNDetectFaceLandmarksRequest</b>

 Screenshots: